GLOBAL MARKETS-Shares, dollar gain on solid start to U.S. earnings

 NEW YORK, July 9 Global equity markets extended

-by an optimistic tone among investors after a good start to the
+spurred by an optimistic tone after a good start to the U.S.

 Adding to the optimism, the pace of hiring by U.S. employers